 C Corps have benefits – additional tax deductions, a lower starting tax rate and the ability to issue stock to attract investors.
 However, the complexity and cost of having a C Corp often doesn’t make sense.
 Plus, corporations that mainly provide services are limited so its owners are not able to lower tax on what is essentially their salaries.

 The last entity type to consider is an S Corporation (S Corp).
 An S Corp is technically only a “tax” entity – it is NOT a separate legal entity type.
-A C Corp can become an S Corp for tax purposes after it makes an election with the IRS.
+A C Corp or an LLC can become an S Corp for tax purposes after it makes an election with the IRS.

 The downside to an S Corp is the limits on who can own an S Corp.
 Unlike with C Corps and LLCs, S Corp owners must be legal residents of the U.S. Additionally, an S Corp cannot have more than 100 shareholders, and they must be individuals (not other corporations).
 Lastly, because the S Corp offers tax benefits, its actions are often under closer scrutiny by the IRS.
 Failing to file correctly or any other tax misstep could jeopardize the S Corp status.